lavafroth/lavafroth.github.io/content/post/in-search-of-the-smallest-dna-compl.md

         print(f'{n} -> {coeffs}')
 ```

-We prioritize coefficients that contain zeros since they allow us to completely skip evaluating a term in the resulting polynomial.
+We prioritize coefficients that contain zeros since they allow us to ignore a term in the resulting polynomial.

-Running the above experiment yields us just one polynomial where one of the coefficients is 0.
+Running the experiment yields a single polynomial where one of the coefficients is 0.

 ```
 110 -> Matrix([[0], [16075/51051], [-72265/204204], [-1721/102102], [235/204204]])